github/docs/content/github/setting-up-and-managing-organizations-and-teams/downloading-your-organizations-saml-single-sign-on-recovery-codes.md

 ---
 title: Downloading your organization's SAML single sign-on recovery codes
-intro: 'Organization administrators should download their organization''s SAML single sign-on recovery codes to ensure that they can access {% data variables.product.product_name %} even if the identity provider for the organization is unavailable.'
+intro: 'Organization administrators should download their organization\'s SAML single sign-on recovery codes to ensure that they can access {% data variables.product.product_name %} even if the identity provider for the organization is unavailable.'
 redirect_from:
   - /articles/downloading-your-organization-s-saml-single-sign-on-recovery-codes
   - /articles/downloading-your-organizations-saml-single-sign-on-recovery-codes